SravanthT/UserUniqueness/README.md

 After downloading all files , update your Mongo URL in "/model/userModel.js".

 Run 'npm install' in terminal;
+use scripts 'npm start' to start server;
+use scripts 'npm test' to run test cases;
 you can test to create users in '/register' , "/api/register" findout the results;

 sample body for '/register'